apostrophecms/docs/docs/reference/modules/piece-page-type.md

 <AposRefExtends :module="$frontmatter.extends" />

 This module cooperates with the 'piece-type' module to expose two specialized views.
 The [index page](https://v3.docs.apostrophecms.org/reference/glossary.html#index-page) displays all pieces of a particular `piece-type` in a paginated, filterable manner.
 The [show page](https://v3.docs.apostrophecms.org/reference/glossary.html#show-page) is for presenting individual pieces.
 These features are added to those exposed by the ['@apostrophecms/page'](/reference/modules/page.md) module.

-Once an editor adds a page of this type to the site via the user interface, it becomes possible to view a listing of pieces by visiting that page's URL, and to view individual pieces of the relevant type by adding the slug of any piece to the page's URL, like this: `/slug/of/page/slug-of-piece`.
+Once an editor adds a page of this type to the site via the user interface, it becomes possible to view a listing of pieces by visiting that page's URL.
+Individual pieces of the relevant type can be viewed by adding the piece slug to the page's URL, like this: `/slug-of-index-page/slug-of-piece`.

-It is possible to add more than one such page to the site for the same type, and to add custom logic to decide which pieces should be associated with each such page.
+It is possible to add more than one index page for a particular piece-type and add custom logic to decide which pieces should be associated with each.
+For example, you could have an `article` piece type with index pages for different topics, like sports, finance, and tech.
+This can be accomplished by overriding the [`filterByIndexPage()`](#filterbyindexpage-query-page) method to set each article type to the correct page and the [`chooseParentPage()`](#chooseparentpage-pages-piece) method to associate the individual review show pages with the correct index..

 Any index page is searchable using the `search` query parameter.
 This parameter takes advantage of MongoDB indexes created by the `@apostrophecms/doc` module on the `title`, `highSearchText`, and `lowSearchText` fields.
-This query is limited to the piece data being delivered to the page, so any `piecesFilters` will limit the results that are returned.
+This query is limited to the piece data being delivered to the page, so any [`piecesFilters`](#piecesfilters) will limit the results that are returned.

 <AposCodeBlock>